apache/celix/documents/building/README.md

 #required if the ENABLE_TESTING option is enabled
 sudo apt-get install -yq --no-install-recommends \
     libcpputest-dev

+#For testing gtest is also used.
+This is fetched using a cmake 3.11+ feature,
+# which is newer that intalled under Ubuntu 18.
+#Use snap to install the latest cmake version
+snap install --classic cmake
 ```

 For Fedora based systems (dnf), the following command should work: